fusterma/JUAS2024/Tutorials2024.md

 The main goal of this tutorial is to install dipole magnets in the FODO cell designed in Tutorial 1 to build a circular machine as well as to study the impact of the dipoles into the linear optics functions.
 In addition, the MAD-X matching module will be used to define the required quadrupole's strength for getting a desired tune of the machine.
 The tune is a crucial parameter in the design of a circular machine for getting the desired beam quality and stability.

-Questions:

-1. Consider the first FODO cell designed in Tutorial 2 and add 4 sector dipoles of 15 m long, $L_d$, assuming a drift space between the magnets as illustrated in Fig. 4.
-For computing the required bending angle, consider a ring with 736 dipoles with equal bending angles.

 <p align="center">
 <img src="Figures/Tutorial3_FODO.png" width="60%"/>
 </p>